sparksp/bandarlog.co.uk/content/page/new-mascot/index.md

     class = "pure-u-1 pure-u-md-1-2"

 [[form.sections]]
+label = "Mascot Links"
-label = "Where can we find you or your group online?"
+description = "Where can we find you or your group online?"

     [[form.sections.fields]]
     label = "Geocaching"